SystemsApproach/private5g/intro.rst

 thousands of Central Offices, then their Central Offices are an obvious answer.
-Others might claim the edge is located at the 14,000 Starbucks across the US, and still others might point to the tens-of-thousands of cell towers spread across the globe.
+Others might claim the edge is located at the 14,000 Starbucks across the US, and still others might point to the tens of thousands of cell towers spread across the globe.
 Our approach is to be location agnostic, but to make the discussion concrete, we use enterprises as our exemplar deployment.